DenQ/iron-tree/README.md

 The following are the other methods available.
 ****
 # Tree
-This is the class of tree management
+This is the class of tree management.

 ### Properties
 * **rootNode** Root tree node